 Second, we talked about what gym owners actually need.
 Starting with a blank slate, we asked ourselves, “How much help do people need?
 What does the data actually support?
 Are we better off as franchisees?”
 Nothing was off the table.

 This sounds superfluous, maybe.
 But it’s necessary, because most “consultants” in our industry are actually selling ineffective solutions.
 As I learned in 2015, online courses don’t actually solve anyone’s problems, because knowledge is less than half the issue.

 The discussion finished with, “Which of these problems can be solved by software?” which, of course, led to the obvious question: “Is software effectively solving the problems of gym owners in 2017/2018?”

 You can probably guess the answer to that one.

 Finally, I asked, “What’s the biggest opportunity in front of the CrossFit community that no one is seeing yet?”
 Two years ago, that was adding nutrition programs.
-We introduced the world to a simple solution in HSN, and other services have cropped up since.
+Now, Two-Brain Coaching offers a Nutrition Course.
 That’s been huge for many.
 Before that, the opportunity was the Intramural Open; before that, it was Bright Spots.